jadecobra/python_tdd_exercises/source/how_to/calculator.rst

     def multiply(first_input, second_input):
         return first_input, second_input

-  the terminal_ shows random numbers with :ref:`AssertionError` that look like this
+  the terminal_ shows :ref:`AssertionError` with random numbers that look like this

   .. code-block:: shell

-    AssertionError: (X, Y) != Z
+    AssertionError: (X.YZABCDEFGHIJKLM, -Y.ZABCDEFGHIJKLMNO) != -Z.ABCDEFGHIJKLMNO

   I change it to the multiplication of the inputs to match the name of the :ref:`function<functions>`